danielehc/katacoda-scenarios/consul-vault-acl-hashiconf/provision.md

 adding them now.
 Wait for the complete message and then move to the next step.

-The provision will enn with the following message:
+The provision will end with the following message:

 ```
 Complete!
 Move on to the next step.